Mrtenz/eip-712/README.md

 ### Functions

 Here is a brief description of the functions available in this library.
-For more detailed examples, you can refer to [`src/eip-712.test.ts`](https://github.com/Mrtenz/eip-712/blob/master/src/eip-712.test.ts).
+For more detailed examples, you can refer to [`src/eip-712.test.ts`](https://github.com/Mrtenz/eip-712/blob/master/src/eip-712.test.ts), or to the examples in the [`examples`](https://github.com/Mrtenz/eip-712/blob/master/examples) folder.

 #### `getMessage(typedData)`